 Here’s a story from our far west coast in Australia – Perth.
-Chad Dufall is currently working as Head Chef at Tom’s Italian in North Beach.
-Now he’s driving trucks in the mines, and his big question?
+Chad Dufall was working as Head Chef at Tom’s Italian in North Beach.
+Now he’s driving trucks in the mines, and his big question still?
 Are you havin’ a laugh?
 He hopes so.

-It’s a scratch kitchen, so comes with its own issues and benefits.
+Tom’s Italian is a scratch kitchen, so for Chad, came with its own issues and benefits.
 While Chad’s always worked in W.A., he’s travelled, and loves connecting with fellow chefs around the world.
 And though he’s just jumped into an entirely new career change, his journey has been big, and deserves to be told.

 In Chad’s words:

 “My brother was a chef, so I guess I just naturally thought I’d give it a go.
 I started out as a kitchen hand.
 And I loved it – I was quick, clean, did a good job, so ended up morphing into an apprenticeship.

 I’ve always had a passion for the new – things I haven’t done.
 Spanish, African, Asian, even Aussie Pub food gets my brain and hands working – I love that rush when you nail a dish.
 While W.A. has been traditionally considered a bit backward – behind the rest of Oz in the gastronomy stakes, it’s starting to catch up.

 Last year, travelling around Europe, I felt that Australian food and chefs are on a par with France, for sure.
 Spain though, is doing amazing things, but they still manage to keep it simple.
 I learnt from that – don’t get too complicated – changing things up all the time gets exhausting and doesn’t always work.

 I’ve found really, that the secret to being the best head chef I can be is in hiring young ambitious chefs to keep pushing me.
 We’re always trying to do better, trying to set a new trend, keeping menu ingredients updated.
 It’s a constant learning process that never ever stops.